CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxCaptureSettings, RxPhoto } from 'frame-msg';
 import frameApp from './lua/camera_frame_app.lua?raw';

+/**
-// Take a photo using the Frame camera and display it export async function run() {
+ * Demonstrates how to take a photo using the Frame camera and display it on a webpage.
+ * This example involves:
+ * - Sending `TxCaptureSettings` to the Frame device to request a photo.
+ * - Using `RxPhoto` to receive the JPEG image data from the Frame.
+ * - Displaying the captured photo within an HTML image element on the webpage.
+ */
+export async function run() {
   const frame = new FrameMsg();